Frequently Asked Questions

 What To Expect at my Appointment

-At your first visit, you can expect a review of your health history, so we can understand what is happening, and what your goals are for treatment.
+At your first visit, you can expect a review of your health history and discuss treatment expectations (yours and what to expect during).

 You may be asked to move yourself, or we may just have you relax while we assess movement through the layers of your body.
-We use joint mobilization and soft tissue manipulations to improve mobility and reduce restrictions.
 Treatment can be modified at any time to fit your personal limitations.
+Sometimes you will be asked to take deep breaths, on other occasions you may be asked to gently resist movements.
+It is not aggressive, and can feel like stretching, or sometimes not much at all.
+While you may feel tenderness, or sore, there should not be pain.

 What Should I Wear

-Treatment is done fully dressed, and so you should wear clothing that is comfortable to move in and does not restrict your movement.
+Treatment is done fully dressed, and so you should wear clothing that is comfortable and does not restrict your movement.

 Is Osteopathy Covered by Insurance

 Osteopathy is covered by many extended health benefits.
-As members of OSTCAN, and the Ontario Osteopathic Association, we are recognized by all major insurance companies.
+As a member of OSTCAN, and the Ontario Osteopathic Association, we are recognized by all major insurance companies.

 To find out of your benefits cover manual osteopathy, you will need to speak with your healthcare provider.